siripr4/channel-multiplexer/README.md

 # channel-multiplexer
-A simple Go package implementing multiplexing and demultiplexing of channels
+A simple Go package implementing multiplexing(fan in) and demultiplexing(fan out) of channels